Bystander injured after daytime shooting outside café in Saint-Léonard | CBC News

 Bystander injured after daytime shooting outside café in Saint-Léonard

-Police say both the suspect and the likely target of the shooting fled the scene
+Police say both the suspect and the likely target bolted from the scene

-Montreal police are investigating after shots were fired outside a café at the corner of Jean-Talon and des Angevins streets in Saint-Léonard on Thursday.
+Montreal police are investigating after shots were fired outside a café at the corner of Jean-Talon and des Angevins streets in the Saint-Léonard borough on Thursday.

-Police received 911 calls around noon saying someone in a car had fired toward the terrasse, where several people were sitting.
+Police received 911 calls around noon saying someone in a car had fired at a terrasse where several people were sitting.
 A bullet casing was later found at the scene.

-Montreal police spokesperson Manuel Couture said that both the suspect and the likely target of the shooting fled the scene.
+Véronique Comtois of the Montreal police service (SPVM) says the gunman then ran away on foot.

-One man, whom police believe to be a bystander, was injured following the incident.
+One man was injured in the incident.
+Police say they believe he was a bystander and that the likely target also ran away from the scene.

-The man was transported to hospital with injuries to his upper body, but his injuries are not life-threatening.
+Sylvain Lafrance, a spokesperson for Urgences-Santé, said paramedics treated a man in his 40s with injuries to his upper body, and transported him to hospital.
+His injuries are not life-threatening.

-Glass in front of the café was shattered during the incident and Couture said police can't yet confirm whether the man was injured by broken glass or by a projectile.
+Glass in front of the café was shattered during the incident and police said they can't yet confirm whether the man was injured by broken glass or by a projectile.

 Police say so far, no arrests have been made but they are actively searching for the suspect.